What's Hot

 Most of the colonies produced valuable raw materials, including grain, sugar, and tobacco, which at that time were highly sought in Europe.

-1. Collecting Metals such as Gold and Silver
+1. Collecting Gold and Silver

 2. Controlling the Trade Routes